nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_05-INHERITANCE_INTRO.md

 3. Notice that we did not directly use **`Animal`** to make our llama object.
 At no point will you ever directly instantiate a base class.
 Instances are always created from the child class.

 ### Practice: The Great Inheritance Overhaul
 You know the drill by now!
 It's time to refactor all of your classes.
 This time it's in the name of not having to spend so much time refactoring your classes in the future.
-Start by defining **`Animal`** in your code.
-Then work your way through your critters to evolve them into its children.
+1. Start by defining **`Animal`** at the top of `animals.py`.
+1. Work your way through your critters to evolve them into its children.

 ## Overriding Parent Behavior